imliuyzh/WearYourMask/README.md

 I used only Git bash for version management.

 ## Acknowledgments
 Thanks to AIZOOTech for the [detection module](https://github.com/AIZOOTech/mask-detection-web-demo).
-Without this repository, I cannot complete this project.
+The code is crucial for completing this project.
+Also, I want to express my gratitude to my fellow interns in Ardent Academy for their assistance.
+Finally, huge thanks to Dr. Li for providing this amazing opportunity to let me work in Ardent.